HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 The Web Share API is supported by Safari (iOS, macOS), and Chrome and Edge (Windows, Chrome OS).
 It's currently a <a hreflang="en" href="https://www.w3.org/TR/web-share/">Working Draft</a> at the Web Applications Working Group.
 This is one of the first stages of the track to becoming a W3C Recommendation.

 {{ figure_markup(
-caption="Mobile websites use the Web Share API", content="642,507", classes="big-number",
+caption="Desktop websites use the Web Share API", content="566,049", classes="big-number",
 sheets_gid="2077755325",
 sql_file="fugu.sql"